PIGWEB-EU/FAIR-guidelines/README.md

 Basically, it is about producing understandable results and sharing them broadly and as openly as possible.
-The overall objective is that fellow researchers and other stakeholders can re-use the scientific output.
+The overall objective is that fellow researchers and other stakeholders can reuse the scientific output.
 The idea is that this will lead to collaboration and co-development, broader contributions to the scientific process, and ultimately to more innovations and more value and impact for society.